 Finally, we could start truly healing.

-No longer does daily stress I felt while trying to conform to what I was told my life should look like is non-existent.
+In Mexico, the daily stress I felt while trying to conform to what I was told my life should look like is non-existent.
 The girls and I no longer live by any schedule, and I am able to be a more present mom.
-Finding a single mom community to help support was a lifesaver.
-I got sick the first week in Guanajuato City, Mexico, and these mommas took care of the girls and I. At that point, they had only known me for two days!
+Moving abroad as a single mom made single mom life so much easier.